GreenCom-Networks/kafka-workshop-sophiaconf/README.md

 ## KSQL
 On a slightly different topic, the `ksql` folder covers different use cases and snippets for trying out the magic of sql-like life on kafka.

+## Franz Manager
+GreenCom implemented its own dashboard for Kafka: `Franz Manager`.
+You can find one instance on our infrastructure at the following url: https://icecorp.energy-app.net/sophiaconf-franz-manager/ .

+It gives you the possibility to track topics, view messages, search through them, track consumer groups...
+Long story short, it's a lot of fun, on a fancy view.